Build Arguments in Clio Work

 Refine your position

-• Ask follow-up questions: Type instructions to emphasise a specific fact or find counterarguments to strengthen the position.
+• Ask follow-up questions: Type instructions to emphasise a specific fact, explore a counterargument, or strengthen the position against anticipated opposition.

-• Edit the Legal Authorities: Use the Modify List option to exclude specific resources and trigger Vincent to regenerate the response.
+• Edit the Legal Authorities: Use the Modify List in the Legal Authorities panel to exclude specific sources and trigger Vincent to regenerate the response.

 • Download results: Click the download icon to save your argument as a Word document or PDF for final review and drafting.

-• Save to Clio Manage: Use the save icon to attach the argument results directly to your matter in Clio Manage for firm-wide access.
+• Save to Clio Manage: Select the save icon to attach the argument results directly to your matter for firm-wide access.

 Need more help?